Aros-Technology-Studio/AST-Aros-Financial-Paradigm/11_validator_staking_and_payments/payment_distribution_engine.md

 ## Next

-→ See [`validator_performance_score.md`](https://www.notion.so/aros-studio/validator_performance_score.md) to understand how scores are calculated and impact reward allocation.
+→ See [`validator_performance_score.md`](https://www.notion.so/aros-studio/validator_performance_score.md) to understand how scores are calculated and impact payment allocation.

 ```